Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-Next, we need to make the family $\{G_t\}_t$ almost ordered.
-First, we modify it using generic homotopies through {\emph{cusp-fold}} crossings to move all critical point creations before all critical point switches and to move all critical point cancellations after all critical point switches.
-See \cite[p.12]{GK} for the exact definitions.
-Figure \ref{fig:cusp-fold} shows how
+Next, we make the family $\{G_t\}$ almost ordered.
+It is straightforward that one can use generic homotopies which pass through {\emph{cusp-fold}} crossings to move all critical point creations before all critical point switches and all critical point cancellations after all critical point switches.
+See \cite[Section 2]{GK} for the exact definition of a cusp-fold crossing homotopy, see Figure \ref{fig:cusp-fold}.